MetPX/sarracenia/docs/source/Contribution/Design.rst

-Messages in xlog destined for other clusters are routed to destinations by log2cluster component using log2cluster.conf configuration file.  log2cluster.conf uses space separated fields: First field is the cluster name (set as per soclust in post messages, the second is the destination to send the log messages for posting originating from that cluster to) Sample, log2cluster.conf::
+Messages in xlog destined for other clusters are routed to destinations by log2cluster component using log2cluster.conf configuration file.  log2cluster.conf uses space separated fields: First field is the cluster name (set as per soclust in notification messages, the second is the destination to send the log messages for posting originating from that cluster to) Sample, log2cluster.conf::

       clustername amqp://user@broker/vhost exchange=xlog